-- Damon Rouse, MPT, OCS, Director, Physical Therapist, Orthopedic Clinical Specialist
+- Damon Rouse, MPT, Director, Physical Therapist, Orthopedic Clinical Specialist

 Hi I’m Damon, the founder & director of Asheville Family Fitness & Physical Therapy.
 I graduated from the (previously Masters) PT program at Western Carolina University in 2001 and in 2008 was board certified as an Orthopedic Clinical Specialist by the American Physical Therapy Association.
-Originally Physical Therapy of Leicester, our fitness & aquatics facility was born in late 2012 to provide a holistic fitness, rehabilitation, and lifelong wellness experience to the West Asheville & Leicester communities.
-After taking a year-long ‘sabbatical’ and living in the coastal city of Gijon in northern Spain with my family, I now call Yancey county home, where I enjoy being immersed in the beautiful South Toe river valley with my daughter Alma Rosalee, son Oscar, & wife Molly.
+Our 1-of-a-kind fitness & aquatics facility was born in late 2012 to provide an inspiring & fun rehabilitation, fitness, and lifelong wellness experience to the West Asheville & Leicester communities.
+After taking a year-long ‘sabbatical’ and living in the coastal city of Gijon in northern Spain with my family, I now call Yancey county home, where I enjoy being immersed in the beautiful South Toe river valley with my daughter Alma, son Oscar, & wife Molly.

 - Jessan Hager, MPT, Staff Physical Therapist